Open-CSP/WikiSearch/README.md

 * `$wgWSSearchHighlightNumberOfFragments`: Sets the maximum number of highlight fragments to return per result (defaults to `1`)
 * `$wgWSSearchElasticSearchHosts`: Sets the list of ElasticSearch hosts to use (defaults to `["localhost:9200"]`)
 * `$wgWSSearchAPIRequiredRights`: Sets the list of rights required to query the WSSearch API (defaults to `["read", "wssearch-execute-api"]`)
+* `$wgWSSearchSearchFieldOverride`: Sets the search page to redirect to when using Special:Search.
+The user is redirected to the specified wiki article with the query parameter `search_query` specified through the search page if it is available.
+Does not change the behaviour of the search snippets shown when using the inline search field.

 ## Parser functions